isomerpages/imsilver/_about/1a-about.md

 #### Silver Infocomm Initiative

-The Silver Infocomm Initiative (SII) is one of the Digital Readiness effort to promote digital inclusion for seniors.
+The Silver Infocomm Initiative (SII) is a Digital Readiness effort that aims to promote digital inclusion for seniors.
 Led by the government in strong partnership with industry, academia and the community, it offers a range of learning platforms to engage seniors and mature adults so that they, too will be able to benefit from a digital economy.
 Annually, the Silver Infocomm Initiative benefits over 50,000 seniors, equipping them with relevant digital skills for daily living.